warkrismagic/mcp-ui-fork_research/README.md

 #### HTML (`text/html` and `text/uri-list`)

 Rendered using the `<HtmlResource />` component, which displays content inside an `<iframe>`.
-This is suitable for self-contained HTML or embedding external sites.
+This is suitable for self-contained HTML or embedding external apps.

 *   **`mimeType`**:
     *   `text/html`: Renders inline HTML content.